apiaryio/dredd/docs/internals.rst

 C++ dependencies
 ~~~~~~~~~~~~~~~~

 Dredd uses `Drafter <https://github.com/apiaryio/drafter>`__ for parsing `API Blueprint <https://apiblueprint.org/>`__ documents.
-Drafter is written in C++11 and needs to be compiled during installation.
+Drafter is written in C++ and needs to be compiled during installation.
 Because that can cause a lot of problems in some environments, there’s also pure JavaScript version of the parser, `drafter.js <https://github.com/apiaryio/drafter.js>`__.
 Drafter.js is fully equivalent, but it can have slower performance.
-Therefore there’s `drafter-npm <https://github.com/apiaryio/drafter-npm/>`__ package, which tries to compile the C++11 version of the parser and in case of failure it falls back to the JavaScript equivalent.
+Therefore there’s `drafter-npm <https://github.com/apiaryio/drafter-npm/>`__ package, which tries to compile the C++ version of the parser and in case of failure it falls back to the JavaScript equivalent.
 Dredd depends on the `drafter-npm <https://github.com/apiaryio/drafter-npm/>`__ package.

 That’s the reason why even if you see ``node-gyp`` errors and failures during the installation process, afterwards Dredd seems to normally work and correctly parses API Blueprint documents.